10 Common Time Management Mistakes That Are Slowing You Down

 6. Undervaluing the time something will take to finish

 One of the most common pitfalls most ambitious people tend to make is to miscalculate the time and energy they will need to complete a particular task.
 This behavior is typical of A-type overachievers who think they can keep everything under control and never turn down an opportunity no matter how demanding it is.

-If you are suffering from the same ailment, a productivity coach, Kimberly Medlock, has a solution.
-She suggests writing down the amount of time you will need to complete each one of your tasks on your to-do list.
-She also recommends, doubling the time.
+If you’re suffering from the same ailment, productivity coach Kimberly Medlock has a solution: Write down the amount of time you’ll need to complete each one of the tasks on your to-do list.
+She also recommends doubling that time.
 For example, if one task takes 20 minutes, block off 40 minutes.
 It’s pretty common for people to underestimate the time it takes to do something.

 In the end, multitasking isn’t for everyone so choose your battles carefully.
 Whenever the circumstances allow it, forget about multitasking and focus on one task at a time.
 This will help you produce high-quality work and give you a sense of completion.

 As much as we would like to stay focused on high-value work, we sometimes lose track and find ourselves doing a bundle of low-priority things that not only eat our energy and time but also have little or no impact on the final outcome we’re trying to achieve.